Bel-Air LEB railway station

-Bel-Air LEB railway station (Halte de Bel-Air LEB) is a railway station in the municipality of Lausanne, in the Swiss canton of Vaud.
+Bel-Air LEB railway station (Halte de Bel-Air LEB) is a railway station in the Vernand exclave of the municipality of Lausanne, in the Swiss canton of Vaud.
 It is located on the Lausanne–Bercher line of the Chemin de fer Lausanne-Échallens-Bercher (LEB).
-Although located in Lausanne, Bel-Air LEB and neighboring are part of the Vernand exclave, some distance from the city itself.
+The station has a single track and platform.

+Bel-Air station opened to service in 1984 following the redevelopment of the intersection between the Chemin de Praz-Lau and the Route de Neuchâtel.

 Services

 As of the December 2023 timetable change the following services stop at Bel-Air LEB: